shaunakpandit/DRiven/README.md

 #### NOTE
 - During installation, you’ll have the option to install Plex Media Server.
 - Zurg and rclone will be automatically installed **only if they are not present** in the directory.
 If they are already installed, the script will skip their installation.
+    - Zurg setup can often have an odd bug with setting real-debrid API key.
+Post install, check `DRiven/zurg/config.yml`.
+Ensure that API key is correct

 ## Bypass Riven Onboarding with Pre-Configured Settings